hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

+### Jan 4-6, 2024
+   - `CloudService` -> main access to Firebase
+   - `AuthService` -> originally `AuthViewModel`, now only includes methods related to the `user` collection
+   - `LogService` -> originally a part of `AuthViewModel`, now solely contains methods related to the `logs` collection
+   - `TodayView` -> Implemented a modular menu that can be used to set workout plans and rest day statuses.
+   - `LaunchView` -> Added a launch screen and animated the loading screen
+   - `ExerciseStats` -> Created a class to hold individual exercise stats for users.

 ### Dec 31, 2024
    - `AuthViewModel` -> removed all methods for `streaks`, replaced them with methods for `restDays`